Summer Family Literacy

 Greetings parents of rising 1st to 6th graders!
 Are you ready for an exciting summer of reading?!

-Our school will soon embark on a special and innovative reading project.
-Every family with a rising 1st to 6th grader will receive a copy of the same book with a blank journal and will be asked to read it together at home over the summer.
-The students will have special kick off activities next week to get them excited about the book!
-Mr. Davis will read the first chapter out loud on Facebook live Tuesday June 8th at 7pm so everyone can tune in with their families and favorite nighttime snack.
+Our school is embarking on a special and innovative reading project.
+Every family with a rising 1st to 6th grader received a copy of the same book with a blank journal and was asked to read it aloud together at home over the summer.
+Mr. Davis read the first chapter out loud on Facebook live, feel free to take a look if you missed it here.

 Students younger than 1st grade will be given suggestions of age appropriate picture books that match the themes to read over the summer.
 Students in grades rising 7th and 8th will read the book during Advisory when we return to school to be able to join in important school connection activities.